 A substantial portion of Quaker's sales worldwide are made directly through its own employees and its CMS programs with the balance being handled through value-added resellers and agents.
 Quaker employees visit the plants of customers regularly and, through training and experience, identify production needs which can be resolved or alleviated either by adapting Quaker's existing products or by applying new formulations developed in Quaker's laboratories.
 Quaker makes little use of advertising but relies heavily upon its reputation in the markets which it serves.
 Generally, separate manufacturing facilities of a single customer are served by different personnel.
 As part of the Company's chemical management services, certain third-party product sales to customers are managed by the Company.
 Where the Company acts as a principal, revenues are recognized on a gross reporting basis at the selling price negotiated with the customers.
-Where the Company acts as an agent, such revenue is recorded using net reporting as service revenues, at the amount of the administrative fee earned by the Company for ordering the goods.
+Where the Company for ordering the goods.
 Third party products transferred under arrangements resulting in net reporting totaled \$62.8 million, \$38.8 million, and \$35.2 million for 2006, 2005 and 2004, respectively.
 The Company recognizes revenue in accordance with the terms of the underlying agreements, when title and risk of loss have been transferred, collectibility is reasonably assured, and pricing is fixed or determinable.
 This generally occurs for product sales when products are shipped to customers or, for consignment arrangements, upon usage by the customer and when services are performed.
 License fees and royalties are recognized in accordance with agreed-upon terms, when performance obligations are satisfied, the amount is fixed or determinable, and collectibility is reasonably assured, and are included in other income.